Supercapacitor Working, Applications, Advantages, Disadvantages, and Future

 4. They also used in defibrillators to shock the human heart.

-5. They are used to provide power back up to the low power devices like PC Cards, automated meter reading equipment.
+5. They are used to provide power backup to the low-power devices like PC Cards, automated meter reading equipment.

 6. Nowadays the supercapacitors are used in many electrical and electronic tools.